hexart/prompt-booster/README.md

 ## Contributing

 Contributions are welcome!
 Please refer to the documentation for development guidance and follow the existing code style.

+## Acknowledgements

+This project was inspired by and builds upon [prompt-optimizer](https://github.com/linshenkx/prompt-optimizer) by [linshenkx](https://github.com/linshenkx).
+We would like to express our sincere gratitude for their pioneering work in the field of prompt engineering and optimization.
+Their open-source contribution under the MIT license has been instrumental in the development of Prompt Booster.
+We highly recommend checking out their original project.

 ## License